 |Cross-Posting||Teachers can choose to post the same assessment to any other classes they teach.

 Post in this class only – posts the assessment only to the class the teacher creates the assessment in.

 Select All Current – selects and posts the assessment to all classes the teacher teaches.

 Select specific classes – teachers select which classes the assessment will be posted to.

 Creating Assessments for Online Teaching

 Try creating a formative assignment just to gather student questions.
 In the Assessment Form, enable File Upload.
-Your students can submit any questions they have to you by uploading a file.
+Students can submit any questions they have by uploading a file.

-You can also set up an assignment like this to have students respond to asynchronous material you give them outside of your regular class time.
+Teachers can also set up an assignment like this to have students respond to asynchronous material given to them outside of regular class time.